Award-Winning Legal Team on Your Side

 It is a common misconception that DUI charges are indefensible.
 After all, the evidence is stacked against you, such as chemical test results and testimony from law enforcement whose statements will always be favored above yours.
 You may think that a guilty verdict is inevitable and that there is nothing you can do about it.
 This kind of thinking mistaken and can lead to a conviction unless you seek skilled legal representation from a criminal defense lawyer who knows how to defend you.

-At The Glasscox Law Firm LLC, serving clients throughout Jefferson, Blount Bibb, Pickens and Tuscaloosa Counties as well as clients from the University of Alabama, we know better.
-We have defended countless people in all types of DUI cases.
+At The Glasscox Law Firm LLC, we have represented clients throughout Jefferson, Blount, Bibb, Fayette, Greene, Hale, Pickens and Tuscaloosa Counties, as well as clients from the University of Alabama; we have defended countless people in all types of DUI cases.
 Our stellar legal team understands the basics and all of the nuances of DUI law, procedure, and defense.
 We can investigate for mistakes committed by law enforcement and for technical errors involving chemical tests.
 We know how to challenge the prosecution in ways that can put guilt in serious doubt.

 Alabama DUI Law & Penalties